davidreeder/SuperCollider-MOSToolkit/README.txt

 well as dashboard-like presentation of the state of complex classes.

-.pretty is used to gratuitously format some types into a "cannonical" form.
+.pretty is used to gratuitously format some types into a "canonical" form.
 Eg: Evaluating "42.0.pr" will return "42.0" because it is clearly a Float.
 Other examples include NetAddr.pretty() and Symbol.pretty().